Theory of quantum system certification: a tutorial

 The spaces $W_\lambda$ are called \emph{Weyl modules} and $S_\lambda$ \emph{Specht modules}.
 Schur-Weyl duality implies that the Weyl modules are the multiplicity spaces of the irreps of $\Sym_k$ and, similarly, the Specht modules are the multiplicity spaces of the irreps of $\U(d)$.

-Schur-Weyl duality, Theorem~\ref{thm:commutantOfDelta}, and the resulting decompositon, Theorem~\ref{thm:Schur-Weyl}, give a simple characterisation of the commutant of the diagonal action.
+Schur-Weyl duality, Theorem~\ref{thm:commutantOfDelta}, and the resulting decomposition, Theorem~\ref{thm:Schur-Weyl}, give a simple characterization of the commutant of the diagonal action of the unitary group.
 The relation \eqref{eq:commutant_as_perms} allows one to derive an expression for the $\dorder$-moment operator $\mo^{(\dorder)}_{\mu_{\U(d)}}$ as the orthogonal projector onto the span of the symmetric group.
 But one has to be careful since $\{\pi^d_\dorder(\sigma)\}_{\sigma\in \Sym_\dorder}$ is not an orthonormal basis.
-Note that it only becomes a orthogonal set asymptotically for large $k$ which can be exploited in some applications, e.g.~\cite{brandao_local_2016}.
-A general expression in terms of so-called Weingarten functions \cite{weingarten_asymptotic_1978} was derived by Collins and Sniady \cite{SWDuality}, see also the supplemental material of Ref.~\cite{RotKueKim18} for a convenient expression of their result and a summary of the derivation.
-For our purposes we only require to derive an expression $\mo^{(\dorder)}_{\mu_{\U(d)}}$ for certain special cases, namely, for $\dorder=2$ and when restricted to symmetric endomorphisms as its input.
+Note that it only becomes an orthogonal set asymptotically for large $k$, which can be exploited in some applications, e.g.\ in local random quantum circuits \cite{brandao_local_2016}.
+A general expression in terms of so-called Weingarten functions \cite{weingarten_asymptotic_1978} was derived by Collins and Sniady \cite{SWDuality}, see also the Supplemental Material of Ref.~\cite{RotKueKim18} for a convenient expression of their result and a summary of the derivation.
+For our purposes we only need to derive an expression $\mo^{(\dorder)}_{\mu_{\U(d)}}$ for certain special cases, namely, for $\dorder=2$ and when restricted to symmetric endomorphisms as its input.

 We begin with the second moment, $\dorder=2$. \begin{propositionblock}[label={prop:invariant_operators_k2}]{Second moment operator} For an operator $A \in \L(\CC^d \otimes \CC^d)$, $d \geq 2$, it holds that